simonjaeger/OfficeDev-HOL/Single-Sign-On-Outlook-Add-in/README.md

     </div>

     ```
-2. In **Home.js**, add some default values to our input fields (below the initialization of the Office UI Fabric components, in the **ready** function) when the mail add-in is initialized:
+2. In **Home.js**, add these default values to our input fields (below the initialization of the Office UI Fabric components, in the **ready** function) when the mail add-in is initialized:
     ```js
     $('#username').val('#Office365Dev');
     $('#password').val('#Office365Dev');

     ```
 4. Launch your mail add-in and view your work.
-You should see the new input fields that we will use as the sign-in form.
+You should see the new input fields that we will use as the sign in form.
 You will see that the input fields are disabled, we will enable them later on as part of the initalization logic.
    ![](https://raw.githubusercontent.com/simonjaeger/OfficeDev-HOL/master/Single-Sign-On-Outlook-Add-in/Images/LaunchedSSOMailAddin3.png)

 #### Exercise 3.2: Add the Spinner ####